z-zang/lm-code-intro-react-router-fakelandia/README.md

 Remember the importance of:

 - Writing tests for your components
--   Using BEM to write scalable, reusable CSS
+- Using BEM/OOCSS to write scalable, reusable CSS
 - Keeping your components small and refactoring them into sub-components where necessary
 - Using hooks to store state, make API calls, and pass data down to sub-components through contexts

 ## Crimes and Misdemeanours